qase-tms/reporters/src/js/syntax/syntax-cypress.md

 {{#include ../code/cypress/title.cy.js:syntax}}
 ```

-If you don’t explicitly set a title using the `qase.title` method, the title specified in the `test(..)` function will be used for new test cases.
+If you don’t explicitly set a title using the `qase.title` method, the title specified in the `it(..)` function will be used for new test cases.
 However, if the `qase.title` method is defined, it always takes precedence and overrides the title from the `test(..)` function.